Wat Chet Yot: Lanna’s 15th-Century Think Tank

 The Celestial Fashion Show

 Walk along the exterior walls of the main sanctuary.
-You will see 70 stucco deities, or Thep Phranom.
+You’ll see 70 stucco deities, or Thep Phranom.
 They sit in a posture of eternal adoration.
 These figures are the pinnacle of Lanna art history.

 Legend has it that Tilokkarat was a proud man.
 He ordered the artists to use his family as models.
 The faces of these deities are likely the faces of 15th-century royalty.
 Look at their intricate jewellery and high-waisted sarongs.
 They provide a visual “lookbook” of Lanna court fashion.